 To start making emails, click "create new project" and select the email icon.
 To use your own HTML for the template, select the blank template after clicking on "Advanced HTML Editor."
 After entering in the code, you can edit the design directly by using SimplyCast's awesome HTML editing toolbar.
 In addition to using the toolbar to edit fonts and adding images like some of the other services, SimplyCast also allows you to edit the template itself, adjusting the width, columns, and other aesthetics.

 You can also choose to use a pre-made template, selecting the color scheme and how many columns there are in the design.
 Once you get used to the editor, it's pretty easy to use.
 You can click on each section and a toolbar will show up below with editing tools.
 You can adjust colors, width, and other design elements as you go, which is similar to the HTML editing option we discussed above.

 When creating a new project, you can choose to do an A&B Split to test which email is more effective for with audience.
 We like how straight forward it is to do this type of testing with SimplyCast.
 Otherwise, email reports are standard, showing clicks, opens, bounces and unsubscribes.
 You can view reports from emails side by side from different time periods.

 SimplyCast is headquartered in Darthmouth, Nova Scotia.
-They have email, phone and online chat support available on weekdays from 9:00 AM to 5:00 PM EST. We had to leave a message when we called, but left our phone number.
-When we emailed our question using their online form, we received a helpful answer within 2 hours.
+They have email, phone and online chat support available on weekdays from 9 a.m. to 5 p.m.
+ET.
+We had to leave a message when we called, but left our phone number.
+When we emailed our question using their online form, we received a helpful answer within two hours.
 Unfortunately we didn't have much luck with the live chat.
 After waiting for someone to pick up our session for over a half hour, the session ended.
 In general, SimplyCast's customer support does not compare to some of the other services we review, but thankfully since the service is easy to use, you may never even need to contact them.

 Plans and Pricing